ToshioCP/Gtk4-tutorial/src/sec23.src.md

 color/colorapplication.c
 @@@

-- 108-121: The function `main` is almost same as before but there are some differences.
+- 109-124: The function `main` is almost same as before but there are some differences.
 The application ID is "com.github.ToshioCP.color".
 `G_APPLICATION_FLAGS_NONE` is specified so no open signal handler is necessary.
-- 86-106: Startup handler.
+- 87-107: Startup handler.
-- 91-96: Builds widgets.
+- 92-97: Builds widgets.
 The pointers of the top window, TfeTextView and GtkDrawingArea objects are stored to static variables `win`, `tv` and `da` respectively.
 This is because these objects are often used in handlers.
 They never be rewritten so they're thread safe.
-- 97: connects "resize" signal and the handler.
+- 98: connects "resize" signal and the handler.
-- 98: sets the drawing function.
+- 99: sets the drawing function.
-- 81-84: Activates handler, which just shows the widgets.
+- 82-85: Activate handler, which just shows the widgets.
-- 73-79: The drawing function.
+- 74-80: The drawing function.
 It just copies `surface` to destination.
-- 65-71: Resize handler.
+- 66-72: Resize handler.
-Re-creates the surface to fit the width and height of the drawing area and paints by calling the function `run`.
+Re-creates the surface to fit its width and height for the drawing area and paints by calling the function `run`.
-- 58-63: Closes the handler.
+- 59-64: Close handler.
 It destroys `surface` if it exists.
-Then it destroys the top window and quits the application.
+Then it destroys the top-level window and quits the application.
-- 48-56: Open and save handler.
+- 49-57: Open and save handler.
 They just call the corresponding functions of TfeTextView.
-- 42-46: Run handler.
+- 43-47: Run handler.
 It calls run function to paint the surface.
 After that `gtk_widget_queue_draw` is called.
-This fhunction adds the widget (GtkDrawingArea) to the queue to be redrawn.
+This function adds the widget (GtkDrawingArea) to the queue to be redrawn.
-It is important to know that the drawing function is called when it is necessary.
+It is important to know that the window is redrawn whenever it is necessary.
 For example, when another window is moved and uncovers part of the widget, or when the window containing it is resized.
-But repaint of `surface` is not automatically notified to gtk.
+But repainting `surface` is not automatically notified to gtk.
 Therefore, you need to call `gtk_widget_queue_draw` to redraw the widget.
-- 9-40: Run function paints the surface.
+- 9-41: Run function paints the surface.
 First, it gets the contents of GtkTextBuffer.
 Then it compares it to "red", "green" and so on.
 If it matches the color, then the surface is painted the color.